-Kronos: The Attention-Aware System
+Kronos: An Attention-Aware System

 Winner Drempelprijs 2018 - scroll down to the bottom for the jury rapport.